mesosphere/dcos-docs-site/pages/1.11/installing/production/patching/index.md

 1. Go to the DC/OS Master [procedure](#masters) to complete your installation.

-# <a name="permissive"></a>Installing DC/OS 1.11 in permissive mode
+# <a name="permissive"></a>Patching DC/OS 1.11 in permissive mode
 This procedure patches to DC/OS 1.11 in [permissive security mode](/1.11/installing/ent/custom/configuration/configuration-parameters/#security-enterprise).

 **Prerequisite:**

 - Your cluster must be [patched to DC/OS 1.11](#current-security) and running in [disabled security mode](/1.11/installing/ent/custom/configuration/configuration-parameters/#security-enterprise) before it can be patched to permissive mode.
 If your cluster was running in permissive mode before it was patched to DC/OS 1.10, you can skip this procedure.

-**Important:** Any [custom node or cluster healthchecks](/1.11/installing/ent/custom/node-cluster-health-check/#custom-health-checks) you have configured will fail for an patch from disabled to permissive security mode.
-A future release will allow you to bypass the healthchecks.
+**Important:** Any [custom node or cluster health checks](/1.11/installing/ent/custom/node-cluster-health-check/#custom-health-checks) you have configured will fail for an patch from disabled to permissive security mode.
+A future release will allow you to bypass the health checks.

 To update a cluster from disabled security to permissive security, complete the following procedure: